apache/cordova-docs/docs/en/edge/guide/platforms/wp8/index.md

   ![](img/guide/platforms/wp8/modpath_append.png)

-  Here is a sample __PATH__ value that also specifies the `npm` utility that comes from installing the Cordova CLI:
+  Here is a sample __PATH__ value that also specifies the `npm` utility that is required to install the Cordova CLI:

     C:\Users\sierra\AppData\Roaming\npm;C:\Windows\Microsoft.NET\Framework\v4.0.30319